pqrollan/ecs150Project3/REPORT.md

 tps_create() creates a TPS for the current thread, assigning the TID and allocates space for the memarea. mmap() is then called to reserve a page of memory pointed to  the mempage.
+We then use memset() to set the data block to all 0s.
+Finally we set the permissions to None to assure privacy for the thread.
 The new tps is then enqueue'd to the tps queue.

 tps_destroy() uses queue iterate to find the desired tps in the tps queue, unmap the resereved memory with the munmap() fuction, remove the tps from the queue and finally free all space associated with the tps.
+This function also checks that there are no other threads cloning this tps before it is deleted.
+If there are other threads, it simply decrements the reference counter.

 tps_read() uses the mprotect() function to change the protection flags of the current thread's mempage to allow readability. memcpy() is used to read